ClementNerma/NightOS/docs/technical/kernel.md

 NightOS' kernel, called *Cosmos*, is a micro-kernel written in Rust, enabling great memory safety while preserving great performances.

-Communication between the kernel and processes is described in the [KPC specifications](../specs/kpc.md).
+Communication between the kernel and processes is described in the [related document](kpc.md).